 Etchmiadzin was built on the site of the settlement called Vardkesavan after Prince Vardkes.
 The renowned Armenian historian Movses Khorenatzi (Moses of Khorene) writes that under King Vagarshak this rapidly growing and thriving settlement was fortified by a wall and a large rampart and renamed Vagarshapat or Nor-Kakhak (New Town).

 In the middle of the 2nd century A.D., the Romans, having destroyed Armenia’s capital of Artashet, established themselves in Vagarshapat, which they renamed Cainepolis, and proclaimed it the new capital.
 For more than two centuries Vagarshapat remained the capital of Armenia and the seat of the Armenian kings.

 It acquired growing significance as Christianity became the official religion.
-The Mother Cathedral of Holy Etchmiadzin, built from 301 to 303, became the seat of the Armenian Church.
+The Mother Cathedral of Holy Etchmiadzin, built from A.D.
+301 to 303, became the seat of the Armenian Church.
 However, 60 years later the invasion of the Persian army reduced Vagarshapat to ruins.
 But the Persians did not touch the cathedral.
 Today’s city of Etchmiadzin sits on the ruins of the ancient city of Vagarshapat — the city getting its name from the cathedral.